AlexTraher/wd-traffic/README.md

 Tests are written in playwright.
 You can run them by running `npm run test`

 ## Where is Strict Mode?
 Unfortunately, in order to implement clustering, I had to turn off `React.StrictMode`.
+This is due to the map api library having open issues with strict mode (see [here](https://github.com/JustFly1984/react-google-maps-api/issues/3254)).
 Obviously this is not ideal, but I decided that full feature functionality was more important than an optional react future-proofing feature.
-There is an open issue in the library discussing it (see [here](https://github.com/JustFly1984/react-google-maps-api/issues/3254)).